joerg-pfruender/joerg-pfruender.github.io/_posts/2023-04-08-softwarepackages.md

 # Ubuntu

-Ubuntu usually uses debian package format.
-But firefox pre-installed and provided as snap package.
+Ubuntu usually uses the debian package format.
+But firefox is pre-installed and provided as a snap package.
 On the one hand, you need to install it manually.
 On the other hand, snap-packaging breaks printer integration.

 So installation of the remaining favourite packages is: